vikasbnsl/meeting-notes-ai/README.md

-# LLM Audio Transcriber
+# meeting-notes-ai

+Transcribes audio and summarizes meeting content using state-of-the-art AI models (Whisper and Gemma 3n) via a simple API.
 This project provides a simple audio transcription service using a local Python Flask server powered by the Hugging Face `transformers` library, and a Node.js client for recording and sending audio.

 ## Features

 - Records audio from your microphone.
 - Sends audio to a local Python service for transcription.
 - Uses the `openai/whisper-large-v3` model for high-accuracy, multilingual (English and Hindi) speech-to-text transcription.
-- Uses a local `mistralai/Mistral-7B-Instruct-v0.2` model to generate a summary, action items, and follow-ups from the transcription.
+- Uses Google's `google/gemma-3n-e4b` model to generate a summary, key points, and action items from the transcription.
 - Displays transcription and processed text directly in the console.

 ## Prerequisites